 - Reasonable construction access to the TRNP-North Unit would be maintained. - Timing of construction activities would be limited in proximity to the TRNP-North Unit.
 Timing restrictions would extend from RP 126 to RP 130.
 In this area, regular construction activities (i.e., all activities except pile driving) would be limited to 8 am to 10 pm central time (7 am to 9 pm mountain time).
 Pile driving activities in this area would be limited to 8 am to 7 pm central time (7 am to 6 pm mountain time).
 Certain construction activities may require work outside of these times.
 The contractor would be required to notify the NDDOT prior to working outside of the established times, and the NDDOT would notify the NPS.
-Should construction fall - Long-term, fixed lighting associated with staging areas between RP 126 and 130 would consist of downcast, shielded lighting.
-Lighting would not be in use 24 hours per day unless NDDOT obtains permission from the NPS for limited duration 24-hour lighting.
-Short-term, fixed and/or mobile lighting would not consist of downcast, shielded lighting.
-This lighting would be limited to the duration of construction activities, as that may accompany 24-hour construction.
+Should construction fall necessitate 24-hour construction and additional conditions that may accompany 24-hour construction.